 - On the other hand, Edward himself bears no grudges to Adéwalé, when he up and runs off with the ship, abandoning him with Black Bart and his crew, even telling him that he's glad to see him, even if he should be angry.

-- Earn Your Happy Ending: Edward braves the wonders and terrors of the Caribbean, losing nearly all his few gains, only for his wife to die of sickness back at home.
+- Earn Your Happy Ending: In Black Flag this is the case.
+Edward braves the wonders and terrors of the Caribbean, losing nearly all his few gains, only for his wife to die of sickness back at home.
 However, he finds a new purpose in his daughter Jenny and subsequently marries again and gains his "elusive fortune", becoming a "man of quality" and a loving father to his son and raising his daughter Jenny to be a renowned society beauty.

-- Expy: Edward's background is similar to the real-life pirate Edward Low.
+- Expy: Edward's background is similar to the real-life pirate Edward Low, who he actually meets and fights against in the third issue of Assassin's Creed: Reflections.
 Notably his threat to Torres to cut off his lips and feed it to him, is an action which Edward Low actually performed on one of his captives.
 Also, Edward Low suffered a failed marriage to a long-suffering wife who left behind a daughter that Low doted on.
 The real Low disappeared from history books in 1724 around the same time which Kenway returns to England with his daughter Jenny.
 One major difference is that Edward Low was The Sociopath who specialized as a Torture Technician and was renowned for being among the more cruel pirates of the era, which Kenway, thankfully is not.

 - A Father to His Men: Edward has been described as having a very close relationship with his crew, as evidenced by them cheering whenever he comes aboard.
 It helps that he recruited a good amount of them by rescuing them from the seas or from guards, and the initial crew of the Jackdaw were the latter.